-You will receive your first lease renewal letter about 60 days prior to your lease end date.
+You will receive your first lease renewal letter about 90 days prior to your lease end date.
 The primary purpose of this letter is simply to remind you of your lease expiration and to inquire about any outstanding maintenance issues.
-You can expect your second lease renewal letter about 30 days prior to your lease end date.
+You can expect your second lease renewal letter about 60 days prior to your lease end date.
 This letter will detail your renewal options, and you will need to select your chosen option so we can send you the Lease Extension form for your signature(s).
-If we do not receive your Lease Extension form by the due date, your account will be subject to month-to-month charges.
+If we do not receive your Lease Extension or Notice to Vacate form by the due date, your lease will automatically continue in a month-to-month status and the account will be subject to month-to-month charges.

-- For FULL details and helpful forms related to the move-out process, please download our IMPORTANT MOVE OUT PROCEDURES
+- For FULL details related to the move-out process, please click the following link IMPORTANT MOVE OUT PROCEDURES

 Keys must be returned by 9:00am the day after the date designated in your move out notice.
 You are not officially moved out until the keys are returned and you may be responsible for daily rent charges until the keys are returned.